 Costs for renovation of existing structures are authorized but may not exceed 15 percent of the grant amount awarded.
-Costs for acquisition are not allowable by statute.
+Costs for acquisition is not allowable by statute.

 Applicants are advised that no grant funds may be used for any program of distributing sterile needles or syringes for the hypodermic injection of any illegal drug.
-Prospective grantees are advised that entities receiving SOP grant funds and operating a program to distribute sterile needles or syringes for hypodermic injections of illegal drugs must account for all funds used for such programs separately from any expenditure of SOP grant funds.
+Prospective grantees are advised that entities receiving BCP grant funds and operating a program to distribute sterile needles or syringes for hypodermic injections of illegal drugs must account for all funds used for such programs separately from any expenditure of BCP grant funds.

-HHS funds may not be spent to pay for an abortion.
+HHS funds may not be spent for an abortion.

-See section 506(a) of title V, div.
-H of the Consolidated Appropriations Act, 2021 (Pub.
-L.116-260).
 The prohibition on using HHS funds for abortion has an exception for cases of rape, incest, or danger of death to the pregnant woman.
 See section 507(a) of title V, div.
-H of the Consolidated Appropriations Act, 2021 (Pub.
-L.116-260).
+H of the Consolidated Appropriations Act, 2021 (Public Law 116-260).